| |

 Modern Practices of Lent for Believers

-• Adding spiritual disciplines like prayer and Bible study to daily routines.
+• add spiritual disciplines like prayer or Bible study

 These 10 devotional ideas are perfect for leading up to Easter.
 There are inductive Bible studies, more contemplative ones, short and longer options.
 But all will help you draw near to Jesus as Easter approaches.